 Found in as many places as Brazil, Bolivia, Mexico, Africa, Canada, Russia, USA and Europe, this stone has a rich history of astonishing civilizations with its stunning, saturated beauty.

 This gemstone is one of several varieties of quartz, which gives it a crystal trigonal system.
 With a hardness of 7 on the Mohs scale, it is a durable stone.

 Its lavender to violet shade is the result of iron and aluminum deposits, as well as natural irradiation.
 Amethyst stone is made up of silicon dioxide.

-It is thought of mostly as a protective stone.
-As it is linked to the crown chakra, it is helpful in purifying the mind and clearing it of negative thoughts.
+It is popular as a protective stone.
+As it links to the crown chakra, it is helpful in purifying the mind and clearing it of negative thoughts.

 This includes the negativity of stress and anxiety, which is why many meditate with amethyst so as to rid themselves of that darkness.

-Amethyst gemstone healing properties are especially useful in regards to work-related stress because the stone is also associated with abundance; therefore relieving stress while emanating prosperity.
+Amethyst gemstone healing properties are especially useful in reducing stress because the stone is also associates with abundance; therefore relieving stress while emanating prosperity.

-The amethyst properties which facilitate intuition and communication can also be applied to increased work effectiveness.
+The amethyst properties which facilitate intuition and communication can also applies to increase work effectiveness.